Built to Build: Blog

 LEADS COME FROM IMPRESSIONS

 Before you get a lead, you need to have some impressions.
-People just need to see or hear or learn about your company.
+People need to see, hear, learn about, or become aware of your company.

 Before you get to sales, where your business starts, you get customers from prospects, prospects from leads, and leads from impressions.